|

 3.months.ago.
 This config variable can be used to set a

 different grace period.
-The value "now" may be used to
+The value "now" may be used to disable

-disable the grace period and prune $GIT_DIR/worktrees
+the grace period and prune $GIT_DIR/worktrees immediately, or

-immediately, or "never" may be used to suppress pruning.
+"never" may be used to suppress pruning.

 gc.reflogExpire, gc.<pattern>.reflogExpire

-git reflog expire removes reflog entries older than this
+git reflog expire removes reflog entries older than this time;

-entries immediately, and "never" suppresses expiration
+immediately, and "never" suppresses expiration altogether.

-altogether.
-With "<pattern>" (e.g. "refs/stash") in the
+With "<pattern>" (e.g. "refs/stash") in the middle the setting

 gc.reflogExpireUnreachable, gc.<pattern>.reflogExpireUnreachable